-There are many of us who crave sunshine on a daily basis, and while some countries such as Malta enjoy up to 300 days of sunshine a year, those residing from countries like the UK may not be so lucky.
+There are many of us who crave sunshine on a daily basis, and while some countries such as Malta enjoy up to 300 days of sunshine a year, those residing from countries like the Sweden may not be so lucky.
 Here at Santa Fe Relocation, we’re taking a closer look at summer around the world so you can enjoy warm temperatures 12-months a year.

 January: The Maldives